CodersCampus/supportDocs/docs/item/HOW_TO_USE_SUBLIME_TEXT.md

-# Why should I use sublime text?
+# Why should I use Sublime Text?

 Sublime Text is a text and code editor that you can use in IntelliJ to get things done a lot faster when you are editing a template.